StefanStefanov63/OOPScape/README.md

   WallShift for [R]ogue or defaults to Regression

   there are 2 types of enemies

-  the 1st from E will use BFS to get to player the 2nd will randomly wonder around
+  the 1st from E will use BFS to get to player

+  the 2nd form R will randomly wonder around
  </p>